pkho-user/audio-engine/readme.md

 If an output file already exists, it will be overwritten automatically.

-## Comparison — This Audio Scripts vs. Typical FFmpeg/PowerShell Scripts
+## Comparison — Audio Scripts vs. Typical FFmpeg/PowerShell Scripts

 | Feature / Capability | This Engine | Typical GitHub Scripts |
 |----------------------|-------------|------------------------|